oranageHasu/Poke3D/README.md

 1) Deploy the app to a compatible iOS device
 2) Use https://limitlesstcg.com/tools/proxies/
-3) Find the following Pokemon cards:
+3) Find the following physical Pokemon cards:

     eevee (UPR 104)